posted on June 01, 2004 01:04

 Cloud County Community College

 Cite this article using APA style as: Hemphill, L. (Year, Month).
 Using creativity to assist students with disabilities.
-Academic Advising Today, 27(2).
-Retrieved from [insert url here]
+Academic Advising Today, 27(2). [insert url here]